 Our SIM only vs. contract calculator is here to help you out.
 All you need to do is decide what kind of phone you’re looking for and the upfront / pay monthly prices to compare.
 Input them below and our handy calculator will give you all the options so that you can figure out what’s best for you!

 When you’re looking for a pay monthly contract you have two basic options.
 A SIM only contract gives you service, that is it gives you a SIM card and a monthly allotment of calling minutes, texts, and mobile data.
 A pay monthly phone contract, on the other hand, gives you the same service (with a monthly limit for minutes, texts, and data), but also includes a phone in the deal.

-The good side of going with a pay monthly phone contract is that you get that phone that you want, and that you don’t need to pay hundreds of pounds up front.
+The good side of going with a pay monthly phone contract is that you get that phone that you want and that you don’t need to pay hundreds of pounds up front.
 This is ideal if you really want the newest iPhone or Samsung Galaxy but can’t really afford to buy one for full price right now.
-The good side of going with a SIM only contract is that your monthly bills are going to be a lot cheaper!
+Whether that’s a smart financial move, however, is up for debate.
+Our own opinion is that if you can’t afford to buy the device outright, then you shouldn’t take it out on contract either.
+The advantage of going SIM only contract is that your monthly bills are going to be a lot cheaper!

 Going for either SIM only or a pay monthly phone contract is really a personal decision and depends a lot on your needs.
 There are some things that you should consider when making your decision though: